we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 ----

-You've probably ended up but that kind of code
+You've probably ended up with that kind of code

 ```js
 function getUsersPhotos(callback, limit) {